 - Verbal warning/Proper documentation of incident

 - Teacher/Student Conference

 - Conference with Parent (call home)

 - Detention

+- Referral to Counselor

+- Referral to Deans

 - Parent/Student/Administrator Conference

 - In-School Suspension

 - Suspension

 - Expulsion

 Student Expectations

 Parents and students will sign a contract promising to honor the code of behavior drawn up for MASE.
 The behavior policies will be distributed to students and parents, and reviewed during orientation.
 This code of behavior, in addition to stipulating standards of conduct, will specify disciplinary measures to be taken in the event of misbehavior.